Killing of Ashley Zhao: Liang Zhao

 As part of a plea deal, Zhao, a U.S. citizen, agreed to testify against Ming Ming Chen in exchange for a sentence of 12 years in prison.

 According to Zhao, when he found Ashley, she was lying on the floor with head injuries (that Chen presumably inflicted) and "green fluid" coming out of her mouth.
 He took her to the bathroom to clean the fluid off her face; by that point she had stopped breathing.
 He tried to perform CPR, but did not successfully revive her.
 He also confessed to helping Chen hide Ashley's body in the restaurant following her death.
 On September 11, 2017, he pleaded guilty to two counts of child endangerment, corpse abuse, obstruction of justice, and evidence tampering.
 He was sentenced to 12 years in prison on January 10, 2018.

+Memorials

+On January 17, 2017, hundreds of mourners gathered outside the restaurant and set up a memorial.